-The following information, including the Frequently Asked Question Section, has been compiled by members of the HMS Ajax & River Plate Veterans Association, particulary Henry & Stephen Harwood, sons of The Battle of the River Plate Commodore Harwood, and Jonathan Harwood, one of the Commodore's grandsons.
+The following information, including the Frequently Asked Question Section, has been compiled by members of the HMS Ajax & River Plate Veterans Association, particularly Henry & Stephen Harwood, sons of The Battle of the River Plate Commodore Harwood, and Jonathan Harwood, one of the Commodore's grandsons.

 Events to commemorate 75th Anniversary of the Battle of the River Plate, 2014